Smile-SA/frontend-frameworks-comparison/README.md

 In the root folder, you will find a folder for each framework project plus:

-- a `shared` folder that contains shared assets between the projects.
-- an `express-app` folder containing a little express app used to fetch some data.
+- an `express-app` folder containing a little express app used to fetch some data and deliver some assets.

 When installing and running a project you will always find the same routes: